ZinggJM/GxEPD2/README.md

 - Waveshare e-paper displays with SPI: http://forum.arduino.cc/index.php?topic=487007.0
 - Good Display ePaper for Arduino : https://forum.arduino.cc/index.php?topic=436411.0
+- Note that these topics are closed.
+Use only for reference.
+- create a new topic for each question or issue in https://forum.arduino.cc/c/using-arduino/displays/23

 ### Note on documentation
 - GxEPD2 uses Adafruit_GFX for Graphics and Text support, which is well documented there